 Help us bring context and take you inside the complexities of the issues and stories no other newsroom in our city can cover.
-Donate to the tax-exempt Long Beach Post 2022 Investigative Reporting Fund to make our coverage stronger.
+Donate to the tax-exempt Locked Out: Homelessness in Long Beach project to make our coverage stronger.

 The concerns come as Long Beach has seen a 62% surge in homelessness since 2020, while overall property crime in the Downtown area has jumped more than 23% this year.
 The situation has become so dire that the city this month temporarily closed its new $48 million Billie Jean King Library out of security concerns for staff.

 The problem grew worse in the pandemic and has “exploded” in recent months, said Rosemary Palermo, who has lived in the Cooper Arms building for more than a decade.

 “We all carry pepper spray,” Palermo said.
 “We will not even walk out to the garbage without pepper spray on our key chains.
 It’s never been this bad.”